Laterite

 Historically, laterite was cut into brick-like shapes and used in monument-building.
-After 1000 CE, construction at Angkor Wat and other southeast Asian sites changed to rectangular temple enclosures made of laterite, brick, and stone.
+After 1000 AD, construction at Angkor Wat and other southeast Asian sites changed to rectangular temple enclosures made of laterite, brick, and stone.
 Since the mid-1970s, some trial sections of bituminous-surfaced, low-volume roads have used laterite in place of stone as a base course.
 Thick laterite layers are porous and slightly permeable, so the layers can function as aquifers in rural areas.
-Locally available laterites have been used in an acid solution, followed by precipitation to remove phosphorus and heavy metals at sewage-treatment facilities.
+Locally available laterites have also been used to treat sewage, for example in an acid solution followed by precipitation to remove phosphorus and heavy metals.

-Laterites are a source of aluminum ore; the ore exists largely in clay minerals and the hydroxides, gibbsite, boehmite, and diaspore, which resembles the composition of bauxite.
-In Northern Ireland they once provided a major source of iron and aluminum ores.
+Laterites are a source of aluminum ore; the ore exists largely in clay minerals and the hydroxide minerals gibbsite, boehmite, and diaspore, and so resembles the composition of bauxite, the world's main source of aluminum ore.
+In Northern Ireland laterites once provided a major source of iron and aluminum ores.
 Laterite ores also were the early major source of nickel.